 Cannabis and Endocrinology

 The next section focuses on the legalization efforts for medicinal use of marijuana in various states—most importantly, the Golden State of California.
 Headlines from various medical journals are flashed on the screen which highlight the cancer-fighting attributes of cannabis, and we then take a short course in endocrinology and the human immune system.
-Particular attention is paid to the Endocannabinoids in our body—the neuromodulatory section in our lipid system involved with appetite, pain-sensation, mood and memory that mediate the psychoactive effects of cannabis.
+Particular attention is paid to the Endocannabinoids in our body—the neuromodulatory section in our lipid system involved with appetite, pain-sensation, mood and memory that mediate the psychoactive online casino effects of cannabis.

 Labeled “The Pioneers”, a group of physicians and researchers in the US and abroad introduce some new techno-jargon for all medical marijuana advocates to learn and use.
 This includes antiproliferative, antiangionetic, antimetastatic, and apoptotic effects—all of which inhibit, and eventually kill cancer cells.
 Peter Coyote then reassuringly tells us of one California study “where some tumors are killed by marijuana…while protecting healthy cells.”